 Unfortunately, nipping of householders does occasionally take place.
 This is often connected with that person foolishly encouraging a fox to take food from hand.
 When the animal fails to receive the expected food, it sometimes takes the initiative.
 It is also conceivable a fox suffering with concussion or toxoplasmosis could exhibit aggressive behaviour.

 To give some sense of proportion, up to a quarter of a million people are injured, maimed and even killed each year in the UK by pet dogs, over 6000 of them requiring hospital treatment.
-Eighteen people, predominantly young children, have been killed by dogs since 2005.
+Eighteen people, predominantly young children, have been killed by dogs since 2005 and in the first six weeks of 2014 alone, three people were killed by domestic dogs.
 Thousands more people are treated annually for cat bites and scratches.
 A few are even killed by bee stings and stampeding cattle.
 No-one has ever been killed by a fox and, should any situation arise where a human is provenly and seriously bitten by a fox, it would still remain insignificant compared with the casualty figures relating to other animal species.